Springald

 A springald, or espringal, was a torsion siege engine device for throwing bolts in medieval times.
 It is depicted in a diagram in an 11th-century Byzantine manuscript, but in Western Europe is more evident in the late 12th century and early 13th century.
-It was constructed on the same principles as an Ancient Greek or Roman ballista, but with inward swinging arms and threw bolts instead of stones.
+It was constructed on the same principles as an Ancient Greek or Roman ballista, but had inward swinging arms and threw bolts instead of stones.
 It was also known as a 'skein-bow', and was a torsion device using twisted skeins of silk or sinew to power two bow-arms.

 History

 The springald was a defensive bolt thrower based on the torsion mechanism of ancient ballistas, with two arms held in a skein of twisted sinew or hair.
 Unlike the ballista, it seems to have been housed in a rectangular box-like wooden structure and shot bolts instead of stones.
 According to digital models and projections, a springald could throw a bolt around 180 meters if mounted on a tower at an elevation of 15 degrees.
 It appears to have spread across Europe rapidly during the 13th century.
 According to J Liebel, its appearance may be connected to the invention of the spinning wheel in Europe around 1250, which made the winding of skeins easier.
 The earliest reference to the springald appears in France in 1249 and its presence is attested to in the arsenal at Reims in 1258.
 In England, an order of horsehair was made for springalds in 1266.
 Springalds were commonly used to defend gates from atop towers, where their skeins were safe from wet weather and their bolts could be shot a greater distance.
 Springalds were expensive to produce: Liebel's calculation for the cost of machines built for the pope at Avignon puts them at six months' wages for an unskilled laborer.
 By 1382, springalds were being phased out in favor of crossbows or firearms.
 In some parts of Germany and Switzerland, the springald survived until the early 15th century.